advaith1/howtodiscord/docs/accounts.md

-# Introduction
+# Discord Accounts
-To start using **Discord** you need a *Discord* account, like in any other platform, you could get a account on the official Discord site, I guess your here to check some stuff out or you have a serious problem, whatever it is, don't worry, I got your back!
+To start using Discord you'll need a Discord account.
+Funny how they works.
+Discord accounts are the accounts used by users to send and receive messages, upload files to Discords CDN, or participate in servers or calls.

-# Getting an acccount
+## Getting an acccount
 Before you start using, you need to make a Discord account, which you can get on the official Discord site here:
 [Official Discord Site](https://www.discordapp.com).
 To get a wonderful account, go to the login button in the top of the screen as shown here:

 ![Going to the login/register screen](https://cdn.discordapp.com/attachments/328217116924837889/356439711977439234/image.jpg)